 It was our second step as developers, using Covox Park as a reference helped us work in the ability for the game to reach young and mature players.
 This was the point that makes the game really interesting.
 Do you think was it planned like this at first?

 The inspiration for the story comes from a bad experience Noisechip had in the past, he tried to express his feelings about how he was depressed and had no more dreams for the future.
 The result is an ambiguous story, there's no specific way to look at this game, everything depends on the player since everyone can understand it in a different way.
-The script was developed after having some graphic tests completed.
 When approaching the end of the story we decided to add a choice at the end to increase the feelings that the player gets from the game.

-The writer was really surprised to see the comments from the players, he realized that he accomplished something without even trying to.
+The writer was really surprised to see the comments from the players.
 He just tried to express his feelings about his experience, but the game turned into something that could be understood in many different ways.

 DatBoiBryan was in charge proofreading the script and he did a great job, Shiftypixlz helped with a first run through and proposed a lot of cool changes.
 We did great work that increased the quality of the script.

 Noisechip first searched for a color palette that could fit into the "made by a child" style that he had in mind as Game Designer.
-The palette gives the feeling that he wanted.
-There are not a lot of colors in the palette but that it was a good choice.
 The graphics for the scenes were done in one day, if you play the game you will understand that it was not hard.
 Following the scheme of the Japanese animation we used the main character body and just changed the eyes and mouth to create different expressions.
-The same images are used in different scenes since it was planned that way.
 The point of designing the graphics was to try to create a strange feeling in the player, mixing cute and simple graphics with a mature story.

 We thought that we took the correct decisions, but was the music a good choice?